connor11528/connorleech/content/collections/pages/about.md

 template: page
 id: 62136fa2-9e5c-4c38-a894-a2753f02f5ff
 ---
 Hi my name's Connor.
-I work as a Full Stack Developer with PHP, Laravel, SQL and Javascript.
+I work as a full stack software developer building for the web.
 I live in scenic Alameda, CA near Oakland and San Francisco 🇺🇸.
-In previous lifes I was an agency technical recruiter and a door to door fundraiser (salesperson).
+In previous lives I was an agency technical recruiter and a door to door fundraiser.
 I'm Olive's Dad and Victoria's husband

 I'm originally from Marin County, northern part of the Bay Area and graduated from UC Santa Barbara with a degree in Political Science.
 I learned to code after college and am fortunate to have traveled to eighteen countries so far.